LorenzoMauri/LorenzoMauri/README.md

 ### What I am working on

-:computer: *Working at a company based in [Lecco](https://en.wikipedia.org/wiki/Lecco),  Italy* :it:
+:computer: *I will be working somewhere in Milan,  Italy* :it:
-- Data Visualization
+- Consulting
-- Text Mining and NLP applications

 ### What you can find here (aka contents)